Q-REAL: Towards Realism and Plausibility Evaluation for AI-Generated Content: Abstract

 \section{Abstract}

-Quality assessment of AI-generated content is crucial for evaluating model capability and guiding model optimization.
-However, most existing quality assessment datasets and models provide only a single quality score, which is too coarse to offer targeted guidance for improving generative models.
-In current applications of AI-generated images, \textbf{Realism} and \textbf{Plausibility} are two critical dimensions, and with the emergence of unified generation–understanding models, fine-grained evaluation along these dimensions becomes especially effective for improving generative performance.
-Therefore, we introduce \textbf{Q-Real}, a novel dataset for fine-grained evaluation of realism and plausibility in AI-generated images.
-Q-Real consists of 3,088 images generated by popular text-to-image models.
-For each image, we annotate the locations of major entities and provide a set of judgment questions and attribution descriptions for these along the dimensions of realism and plausibility.
-Considering that recent advances in multi-modal large language models (MLLMs) enable fine-grained evaluation of AI-generated images, we construct \textbf{Q-Real Bench} to evaluate them on two tasks: judgment and grounding with reasoning.
-Finally, to enhance MLLM capabilities, we design a fine-tuning framework and conduct experiments on multiple MLLMs using our dataset.
-Experimental results demonstrate the high quality and significance of our dataset and the comprehensiveness of the benchmark.
-Dataset and code will be released upon publication.
+Quality assessment of AI-generated content is vital for model optimization, yet most existing evaluation datasets and models rely on coarse-grained single scores, failing to provide targeted guidance.
+To bridge this gap, we introduce \textbf{Q-Real}, a fine-grained quality assessment dataset specifically designed for AI-generated images.
+This dataset comprises 10K images generated by multiple models, annotated along two critical dimensions, \textbf{naturalness} and \textbf{distortion} which are widely regarded as the most significant aspects of AI-generated image quality.
+For each image, we localize major entities and provide a set of judgment questions and attribution descriptions along these dimensions to facilitate comprehensive evaluation.
+Based on this dataset, we establish the \textbf{Q-Real Bench} to rigorously evaluate models on the challenging tasks of judgment and grounding with reasoning.
+And to tackle these challenges, we further propose a fine-grained training pipeline for Multimodal Large Language Models (MLLMs), empowering them to judge, localize problematic entities with detailed analysis, and predict quality score.
+Experimental results demonstrate the high quality and significance of our dataset, as well as the effectiveness of our proposed training pipeline.
+Dataset and code will be released upon publication. \keywords{AI-generated image \and Quality assessment \and Multimodal Large Language Model}